elixir-europe/infectious-diseases-toolkit/contribute/editorial_board_guide.md

 Make sure all pages are accessible from the navigation sidebar.
 Please, avoid generating sub-pages that are not directly accessible from the navigation sidebar.

-This website supports multiple sidebars, the one in the main sections of the website is for example different from the one in the contribute section.
+This website supports multiple sidebars.
+For example, the one in the main section of the website is different from the one in the contribute section.
 Both of them are defined by `.yaml` files in the *_data/sidebars* directory.
-Changing these yaml file will immediately impact the sidebars and the frontpage of the website.
+Changing these yaml files will immediately impact the sidebars and the frontpage of the website.
 The sidebar supports multiple levels and each level in the hierarchy can contain a URL to a page within this website or an external URL.

 The attributes that define the sidebar structure are:
 - `title`: This is the text that will show up in the sidebar.